microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/activeusersbreakdownmetric.md

 ---
 title: "activeUsersBreakdownMetric resource type"
-description: "Represents breakdown insights on user activity for apps registered in your tenant configured for Microsoft Entra External ID for customers, over a specified period."
+description: "Represents breakdown insights on user activity for apps registered in your tenant configured for Microsoft Entra External ID for customers, over a specific period (daily or monthly)."
 author: "srutto"
 ms.localizationpriority: medium
 ms.prod: "identity-and-access-reports"